-Currently our Caldecott Fostering families live in Kent; many within close proximity to the Ashford office.
+Currently our Caldecott Fostering families live in Kent within close proximity to the Whitstable and Ashford offices.

-Foster families are supported and supervised by a team which may include a supervising social worker, a support worker, a psychotherapist, administration officer and registered manager.
+Foster families are supported and supervised by a team which may include a supervising social worker, a support worker, a psychotherapist, administration officers and registered manager.